Mokkatrukki/kanji-study-app/README.md

 ## Core Functionality

-The main endpoint `/api/kanji` (POST request) accepts a Kanji character (or multiple, though current implementation focuses on the first for detailed lookup) and returns a JSON object with its details.
+The main endpoint `/api/kanji` (POST request) accepts a single Kanji character and returns a JSON object with its details.

 ## Data Fetching Strategy